Recovering 3D Human Mesh from Monocular Images: A Survey: Recovery from Monocular Videos

 \section{Recovery from Monocular Videos}

-Human mesh recovery from monocular videos is a step forward in the understanding of human behavior.
+Human mesh recovery from monocular videos is a step forward in understanding human behavior.
 Image-based methods process each frame independently.
 The reconstruction results are prone to suffer from occlusions and motion jitters due to the lack of temporal constraints.
 For this reason, a good design for videos should exploit the full potential in feature encoding to enhance consistency in spatial and temporal dimensions.

 Temporal encoding functions are typically represented as convolutional and recurrent networks.
-For example, Doersch~\etal~\cite{doersch2019sim2real} extract features from a combination of optical flow and 2D heatmaps via a single-frame ConvNet followed by an LSTM. \cite{kanazawa2019learning, sun2019human, kocabas2020vibe, luo20203d, choi2021beyond, lee2021uncertainty} use pre-trained ResNet-50~\cite{he2016deep} to process raw images to generate static features.
-After that, Kanazawa~\etal~\cite{kanazawa2019learning} adopt an 1D fully convolutional model as a temporal encoder.
+For example, Doersch~\etal~\cite{doersch2019sim2real} extract features from a combination of optical flow and 2D heatmaps via a single-frame ConvNet followed by an LSTM.
+In typical methods~\cite{kanazawa2019learning, sun2019human, kocabas2020vibe, luo20203d, choi2021beyond, lee2021uncertainty, wei2022capturing,zhang2023two}, a pre-trained backbone like ResNet-50~\cite{he2016deep} is used to process raw images to generate static features.
+After that, Kanazawa~\etal~\cite{kanazawa2019learning} adopt a 1D fully convolutional model as a temporal encoder.
 Follow-up works~\cite{choi2021beyond, lee2021uncertainty, kocabas2020vibe, luo20203d} employ bidirectional GRUs to incorporate the information from all frames and get temporally correlated features.
 Besides, TCMR~\cite{choi2021beyond} applies two more GRUs to forecast additional temporal features for the current target pose from the past and future frames.
-Based on GRUs and a motion discriminator, ChallenCap~\cite{he2021challencap} utilizes multi-modal and hybrid motion references to capture challenging human motions.
-Lee~\etal~\cite{lee2021uncertainty} consider the uncertainty-aware embedding and include optical flow information.
-Lately, there has been a trend to adopt the multi-head self-attention (MHA) module~\cite{vaswani2017attention} for long-term sequence dependency modeling~\cite{sun2019human, pavlakos2020human}.
-Wan~\etal~\cite{wan2021encoder} modify the original MHA to perform spatial and temporal encoding simultaneously.
+Lee~\etal~\cite{lee2021uncertainty} consider the uncertainty-aware embedding and include optical flow information. \rv{Wei~\etal~\cite{wei2022capturing} extend the non-local operation~\cite{wang2018non} to recalibrate the range of attention in a motion sequence.} Lately, there has been a trend to adopt the multi-head self-attention (MHA) module~\cite{vaswani2017attention} for long-term sequence dependency modeling~\cite{sun2019human, pavlakos2022human}.
+Wan~\etal~\cite{wan2021encoder} modify the original MHA to perform spatial and temporal encoding simultaneously. \rv{GLoT~\cite{shen2023global} proposes a transformer to decouple the long-term and short-term modeling of temporal motions. } HMR-ViT~\cite{Cho2023Video} takes into account both temporal and kinematic information by leveraging temporal-kinematic features in a vision transformer. \rv{ To handle out-of-domain video inputs, Guan~\etal~\cite{guan2021bilevel} propose a bilevel online adaptation with temporal constraints, while Nam~\etal~\cite{Nam2023Cyclic} propose a cyclic test-time adaptation strategy. }